ams-hackers/gbforth/docs/assembler.md

 [endasm]
 ```

-For local references however (like in the example above), you are encouraged to make use of two other concepts that the dmg-forth assembler provides: *stack-based references*, and *structured control flow*.
+For local references however (like in the example above), you are encouraged to make use of two other concepts that the gbforth assembler provides: *stack-based references*, and *structured control flow*.
 These also support cases where you need to forward-reference an address (which is not possible with `label`).

 #### Anonymous stack-based references

-dmg-forth's assembler provides word pairs to create anonymous stack-based references:
+gbforth's assembler provides word pairs to create anonymous stack-based references:
 - `here<` and `<there` for backward references
 - `there>` and `>here` for forward references